xpack-dev-tools/ms-spawn-issue/README.md

 ### Prerequisites

-A Windows 10 system or later.
+- a Windows 10 system or later.
+- when using the Git repository, a Git client is needed, for example [Git for Windows](https://git-scm.com/download/win).

+### Download/clone the project

 The tests can be downloaded either as a ZIP archive or as a full Git repository.

-To use the Git repository, a Git client is needed, for example [Git for Windows](https://git-scm.com/download/win).

-### Download/clone the project
+#### Download the ZIP archive

 The latest version of this project can be downloaded as a ZIP archive from:

 - <https://github.com/xpack-dev-tools/ms-spawn-issue/archive/refs/heads/master.zip>

-and can be unpacked in any folder, for example in `tmp\ms-spawn-issue`.
+It can be unpacked in any folder, for example in `tmp\ms-spawn-issue`.

+#### Clone the full Git repository

 The full Git repository can be cloned with: